milesfrain/purescript-book/text/chapter10-new.md

 (Left "JSON was missing expected field: imag")
 ```

-If we call the working versions, a `Right` value is returned
+If we call the working versions, a `Right` value is returned.

+Modify the JavaScript file with the following change to point to the working versions before running the next repl block.
 ```js
 exports.cumulativeSumsJson = exports.cumulativeSums
 exports.addComplexJson = exports.addComplex